Antares: Nomenclature

 Antares between τ (lower left) and σ Scorpii; Antares appears white in this WISE false-colour infrared image.

 α Scorpii (Latinised to Alpha Scorpii) is the star's Bayer designation.
 Antares has the Flamsteed designation 21 Scorpii, as well as catalogue designations such as HR 6134 in the Bright Star Catalogue and HD 148478 in the Henry Draper Catalogue.
 As a prominent infrared source, it appears in the Two Micron All-Sky Survey catalogue as 2MASS J16292443-2625549 and the Infrared Astronomical Satellite (IRAS) Sky Survey Atlas catalogue as IRAS 16262–2619.
 It is also catalogued as a double star WDS J16294-2626 and CCDM J16294-2626.
 Antares is a variable star and is listed in the General Catalogue of Variable Stars, but as a Bayer-designated star it does not have a separate variable star designation.

-Its traditional name Antares derives from the Ancient Greek Ἀντάρης, meaning "rival to Ares", due to the similarity of its reddish hue to the appearance of the planet Mars.
+Its traditional name Antares derives from the Ancient Greek Ἀντάρης, meaning "rival to Ares" or more bluntly "not Ares", due to the similarity of its reddish hue to the appearance of the planet Mars.
 The comparison of Antares with Mars was once thought to have its origin with early Mesopotamian astronomers.
 This is now considered an outdated speculation, because the name of this star in Mesopotamian astronomy has always been "heart of Scorpion" and it was associated with the goddess Lisin.
 Some scholars have speculated that the star may have been named after Antar, or Antarah ibn Shaddad, the Arab warrior-hero celebrated in the pre-Islamic poems Mu'allaqat.
 However, the name "Antares" is already proven in the Greek culture, e.g. in Ptolemy's Almagest and Tetrabiblos.
 In 2016, the International Astronomical Union organised a Working Group on Star Names (WGSN) to catalog and standardise proper names for stars.
 The WGSN's first bulletin of July 2016 included a table of the first two batches of names approved by the WGSN, which included Antares for the star α Scorpii A. It is now so entered in the IAU Catalog of Star Names.